Multinomial logistic model for coinfection diagnosis between arbovirus and malaria in Kedougou: Data description

-In this study, arboviral cases are diagnosed by the detection of IgM or IgG antibodies.
-We can have two different ways of defining an arboviral case: (1) by considering only the detection of IgM antibodies or (2) by considering the detection of both IgM and IgG antibodies.
-Biologically, IgM detection among patients means that they have a recent arboviral infection.
-So we considered that positive IgM cases are positive arboviral cases.
-Ignoring individuals with missing data ($974$ missing data on Malaria response and $803$ missing data on the covariates values), we obtained a data set of size $n=12\;288,$ called the $IgM$ data set.
-We noticed that the distributions of the different variables with and whithout missing data remain similar.
-A summary of the \textit{IgM data} is given in Table~\ref{tab1}.
-We can see that this data set is very imbalanced ($3$ arboviral or coinfected cases per $1\;000$ patients) and it will require a specific statistical analysis.
+In this study, arboviral cases are diagnosed by the detection of IgM.
+We considered that an individual was positive for arboviral infection if he/she was tested positive to IgM.
+Ignoring individuals with missing data, we obtained a data set of size $n=12288$ (\textit{IgM data}) which is summarized in Table~\ref{tab1}.
+We can see that this data set is very unbalanced ($3$ arboviral or coinfected cases per $1000$ patients) and will require a specific statistical analysis.